vvcb/argocd-jupyterhub/README.md

 To add a new application:

 1. Create a directory structure in `apps/your-app-name/` with both `base/` and `overlays/` subdirectories
-2. Create an ArgoCD Application in `argocd/applications/your-app-name.yaml`
+2. Create an ArgoCD ApplicationSet in `argocd/applicationsets/your-app-name-appset.yaml`
 3. If using Helm charts, add appropriate values files in `chart-values/your-app-name/`

-## Customization

-Edit the files in the environment-specific overlays to customize applications for your needs.

 ## Troubleshooting